 As a title 1 reading tutor for kindergarten, first, and second graders, I loved playing this game in a small group setting.

-You can use the games in an intervention reading group, or leave it at a literacy station.
+You can use the games in an intervention reading group, or leave it at a literacy station to incorporate different games.

 Here is a short video demonstrating how I use I Have Who Has game to practice second grade sight words.

 * distribute the cards to each player until there are no cards remaining (they will have nearly an equal amount of cards)